flox/flox/cli/flox/doc/flox-push.md

 :   Directory to push the environment from (default: current directory).

 `-o`, `--owner`
-:   Owner to push push environment to (default: current user).
+:   FloxHub owner to push environment to (default: current user).

 `-f`, `--force`
-:   forceably overwrite the remote copy of the environment.
+:   Forceably overwrite the remote copy of the environment.

 ```{.include}
 ./include/general-options.md